Back to Posts List

 500 http status code

-It is essential to keep an eye on server capacity and its performance and continually monitor your servers for any key bottlenecks that might cause the website to increase the actual load time.
+It is essential to monitor server capacity and its performance and continually monitor your servers for any key bottlenecks that might cause the website to increase the actual load time.

 If a website is experiencing intense spikes in traffic, the best practice is to increase server resources, such as server capacity, to accommodate the load better.
 Additionally, regularly updating software and plugins can help keep everything running smoothly.